Olical/EventEmitter/README.md

 ### Documentation

-First you will need to install [dox](https://github.com/visionmedia/dox).
+First you will need to install [dox](https://github.com/visionmedia/dox) and [dust](http://akdubya.github.com/dustjs/) using [npm](https://npmjs.org/).
 Then you can run `make docs` to build from the JSDoc comments found within the source code.

+The built documentation will be placed in `docs/api.md`.
+I actually keep this inside the repository so each version will have it's documentation stored with it.

 ## License (MIT)